NoriSte/ui-testing-best-practices/sections/advanced/performance-testing.md

 ### One Paragraph Explainer

-Although performance testing is a vast topic, as a Web Developer you can quickly benefit from some of its core principles to improve user experience, satisfy functional and non-functional requirements (NFRs) and detect ambiguous system issues that may leak into production.
+Although performance testing is a vast topic, as Web Developers we can quickly benefit from some of its core principles to improve user experience, satisfy functional and non-functional requirements (NFRs) and detect ambiguous system issues that may leak into production.

 <br/><br/>